ihavenomouth/x4/README.md

     gcc x4.c -o x4 -lX11 -lm

-# How to use
+# How to use it

 Create a keyboard shortcut to execute x4 (it depends on your window manager).
 I use Meta+4 as the shortcut.

 Press c or control to draw a rectangle
 Press a or shift to draw an arrow
 Press b to change to color blue
 Press g to change to color green
 Press r to change to color red
 Press y to change to color yellow
 Press w to change to color white

 # TODO